Margaret Tigue

 Margaret has been a featured soloist on the concert stage with the Albany Symphony Orchestra, The Orchestra Now, and the Tanglewood Music Center Orchestra.
 Her previous opera credits include the roles of Helena in Benjamin Britten’s A Midsummer Night’s Dream, and Blanche de la Force in Poulenc’s Les Dialogues des Carmélites.

 Margaret earned her Bachelor’s Degree from the University of Michigan, and her Master’s Degree from the Bard Graduate Vocal Arts Program.
-She currently studies with Penelope Bitzas.

 Photo: Jacob Chang-Rascle